mjhea0/thinkful-mentor/list_comprehensions/readme.md

 print create_list(alpha_list)
 ```

 Run the code.
 You should see the same output.
-Now read it outloud, right to left, starting with the original list, then applying the `if` statement: "Return ach letter in `alpha_list` if it's greater than or equal to 'B'".
+Now read it out loud, right to left, starting with the original list, then applying the `if` statement: "Return each letter in `alpha_list` if it's greater than or equal to 'B'".

 Simple.
 Concise.
 Efficient.